uaraven/omg/docs/dsl.md

 There is an overloaded version of `PatternCompiler.forClass` method which accepts second parameter: `CompilingStrategy`.

 OMG provides two compiler strategies: FAST and SAFE.
 Default strategy to use is FAST.
 FAST generates bytecode optimized for a specific class and specific properties.
 SAFE strategy uses reflection to retrieve object property values.
 In testing bytecode-based Patterns showed to be 5-25 percent faster than reflection-based ones.
 There is a big chance of improvement in performance as bytecode generator is improved.

 Both SAFE and FAST strategies are identical in behavior.
 SAFE strategy is treated as a reference and new features are first implemented and tested in reflection-based pattern compiler.

 Default strategy used by `PatternCompiler.forClass(Class<T>)` is `CompilingStrategy.FAST`.

 At the time of compilation each condition is tested whether it can actually be applied to a property, based on property type.
-If condition or condition value is incompatible with property, then a runtime exception will be thrown.
+If condition iself or condition parameter is incompatible with property, then a runtime exception will be thrown.

-For example following code defines condition priority > 4.
+For example following code defines condition `priority > 4`.
 As condition builder does not know anything about "priority" it just builds condition tree for abstract "priority" property.
-You can consider conditions to be duck-typed at compilation time.
+You can think of conditions as being duck-typed at compilation time.

-When that condition is compiled for `Incident` class it works fine, as `getPriority()` method in `Incident` returns int.
+When that condition is compiled for `Incident` class it works fine, as `getPriority()` method in `Incident` returns `int`.
 Compiling the same condition for `Request` class fails, because `greaterThan` operation does not work for enum types.

 ```java